 Sightings of the Lyrid meteor shower—named after Lyra, the constellation it appears to originate from—are much older; the first record dates to China in the 7th century BCE.

 How to See the Lyrid Meteor Shower

-Other Visible Bodies During the Lyrid meteor shower
+Other Visible Bodies During the Lyrid Meteor Shower

 You don’t need a telescope to see a meteor shower, but if you bring one, aim it south to find Jupiter.
 It’s the bright, unblinking spot in the sky.
 With a telescope, you should be able to make out its stripes.
 Those five stars surrounding it are the constellation Libra.
 You’ll notice also four tiny points of light nearby.
 Those are the Galilean moons: Io, Europa, Ganymede, and Callisto.
-When Galileo discovered those moons in 1610, he was able to prove the Copernican model of heliocentricity: that the Earth goes around the Sun.
+When Galileo discovered those moons in 1610, he was able to prove the Copernican model of heliocentricity: that Earth goes around the sun.

 If you miss the show this April, don’t panic—the Lyrid meteor shower will be back next year, and the year after, and so on.
 But if you are eager for another celestial display before then, the Eta Aquarids will be at their strongest on May 6, 2023.
 The night sky always delivers.

 A version of this story ran in 2018; it has been updated for 2023.